Tatijana-Ilievska/Merge/ReadMe_6.txt

-Read me part 6 in branch
+This is part of changelog 9